February 25, 2020

 13:30 – 14:30

 Jim Hanlon, CEO, COVE

-Steward Cramer, Chief Manufacturing Officer, Next Generation Manufacturing Canada
+Stewart Cramer, Chief Manufacturing Officer, Next Generation Manufacturing Canada

 Matthew Douglass, Technology Transfer Officer, University of New Brunswick